eslint/eslint/docs/rules/no-await-in-loop.md

 In many cases the iterations of a loop are not actually independent of each-other.
 For example, the output of one iteration might be used as the input to another.
 Or, loops may be used to retry asynchronous operations that were unsuccessful.
+Or, loops may be used to prevent your code from sending an excessive amount of requests in parallel.
 In such cases it makes sense to use `await` within a loop and it is recommended to disable the rule via a standard ESLint disable comment.